Animiral/shitbrix/doc/source.md

 The chain counter of the match is the maximum of all the involved blocks’ internal chain counters.
 These counters are emitted in a match event.

+# Combos and Chains
+Combos and chains are block match configurations which give extra points and benefits to the player.

+They are mostly detected and handled during match-generation, implemented in `class MatchBuilder` (director.hpp).

+The combo is simply the number of blocks in a single match.
+Everything above the minimum 3 yields a bonus.

+Chains aggregate over a series of different match events.
+Every block that falls down as a result of a completed match or dissolved garbage is a *chaining block*.
+While a chaining block falls down, the player can exchange its chaining property with another block by swapping them mid-fall (“skill chains”).

+Every match which involves a chaining block increases the *chain counter* of the player.
+When the last chaining block comes to rest, the chain is finished and yields a bonus.
+The magnitude of the bonus corresponds to the value of the chain counter at the time of completion of the chain.
+The chain counter resets to 0 afterwards.

+The combos and chains detected by the MatchBuilder are exposed by its user, the BlockDirector (see chapter on Game Logic), in *game events*.
+A game event is a function call sent to the director’s registered game event handler.
+The director sends game events when a match happens and when a chain finishes, among other circumstances.

+While there is at least one chaining block in the pit, the pit’s scrolling is disabled.
+Chaining can stave off the player’s losing the game.